 44 QUESTIONS TO ASK BEFORE GETTING MARRIED

-When you find someone you believe you want to marry and spend the rest of your life with things can get a bit hectic or maybe they are just all peaches and cream.
+When you find someone you believe you want to marry and spend the rest of your life with things can get a bit hectic or maybe it’s all peaches and cream.

-Both of those feelings can be equally bad when it comes to subjectively choosing who you will spend life with every day of every second for years to come.
+Problem is, both of those feelings are equally bad when it comes to subjectively choosing who you will spend every day of every second of life with for years to come.
 The term “love is blind” is a real hindrance regarding what to do before getting married.

 Love feelings tend to make people forget to do some in-depth interviewing before getting married.
 More time is spent nailing down every detail of the wedding than digging out the details of the future spouse.